 - The use fee will be based on actual revenue and expenses for the most recent two fiscal years and actual use from the logbooks.

-- A use fee will only be approved if $5,000 of revenue is estimated for new fee requests or is generated for existing use fees in one of the two previous fiscal years.
+- A use fee will only be approved if $1,000 of revenue is estimated for new fee requests or is generated each year.

-- An allowable fiscal year end balance of plus or minus 5 percent of revenue is permitted.
+- An allowable fiscal year end balance of plus or minus 60 days average expenses is permitted.

 - All users must be charged the same fee.
 Departments may choose to subsidize use.

 - Certain costs associated with the lab/equipment/facility may not be allowable in the rate calculation.

 - A percentage of each use charge dollar is returned to a corresponding use index (D99xxx) in the form of overhead return.

 - Extraordinary expenses may be amortized over four years.

 - Logbooks must include all use and be retained for seven years.

 - Special Fees and Use Charges (Policy 2.01)

 - Establishing and Reviewing Use Charge Rates (Procedure 2.01.1)

 - Renewal requests are due 30 days before a rate expires